zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     ![Screenshot of a Azure AI Foundry project overview page.](./Media/ai-foundry-project.png)

-1. Copy the **Azure AI Foundry project endpoint** and **API Key** values to a notepad, as you'll use them to connect to your project in a client application.
+1. Copy the **Azure AI Foundry project endpoint** values to a notepad, as you'll use them to connect to your project in a client application.

 ## Create an agent client app